SymfonyCasts/symfony7/sfcasts/render-form.md

 ## Understanding Form Submission Methods

-If you open your inspector, you'll notice something interesting.
 The form is sent via POST method.
 Symfony defaults to POST for forms, although you can override this.
 We'll explore how to send a form via GET later on.

 There is no `action` attribute.
 This means the form submits to the same URL, which is incredibly convenient when you need to use the same form across